Skip to content

 The first step is to name the pattern.
 There is no need for this to be perfect or right; it is enough to simply put a label on the belief that feels right to you.

-It is important to identify, as you are able, from which parent or caretaker you learned this pattern as well as the parent or caretaker from whom they learned it. (i.e. I learned this from Mom who learned it from Grandpa.)
+It is important to identify, as you are able, from which parent or caretaker you learned this pattern as well as the parent or caretaker from whom they learned it.
+For example: I learned this from Mom, who learned it from Grandpa.

 The next step is to physically and verbally express your desire to release yourself from the pattern.
-While this was initially the part of the process that gave me greatest discomfort (hence my hesitation hitting the pillows with bats!), I have come to find it as powerful and critical.
+While this was initially the part of the process that gave me greatest discomfort, as you can imagine from my opening story, I have come to find it as powerful and critical.
 And there is a lot of scientific data backing up the efficacy of this somatic work.

 Any form of expression is fine.
 You could write the pattern on a piece of paper and then rip it up while speaking or shouting out loud your desire to get rid of this pattern.
 You could put it on a sticky note, attach it to the bottom of your shoe, and walk around on it while speaking out loud your determination to stop living with this pattern.
-Anything you can think of that marries physical expression with your voice is great.
+The specific method matters less than the combination of physical action and spoken word.

 The third piece is to hold compassion for yourself and for those from whom you learned the pattern.
 It may be in steps 1–2 above that some anger came up, and that is totally welcome…even important.
 But this part is about compassion.
 You picked up this pattern because you did not know any better and you wanted to survive.
 And so did the person from whom you learned the pattern.